GoogleChrome/web.dev/src/site/content/en/fast/serve-images-with-correct-dimensions/index.md

 ## Determine the correct image size

 Image sizing can be deceptively complicated.
 For this reason, we've provided two
 approaches: the "good" and the "better."
-Both will improve performance - but the "better" approach may take a bit longer to understand and implement (however, it will also reward you with bigger performance improvements).
+Both will improve performance, but the "better" approach may take a bit longer to understand and implement.
+However, it will also reward you with bigger performance improvements.
 The best choice for you is the one that you feel comfortable implementing.

 ### A quick note on CSS units